AeroWidescreen/NFSMW2012HDEffects/README.md

 Q: What is CinematicMode?
 A: It's a hidden setting that improves the graphics beyond what was originally possible.
 I suspect it was used for creating trailers and screenshots based on its behavior.

-Q: Does CinamticMode allow me to control the camera?
+Q: Does CinematicMode allow me to control the camera?
 A: No, it improves the graphics.
 It does nothing else as far as I'm aware.

 Q: Why do reflections still look blurry when viewed at a distance?
-A: This is due to mipmapping and materiels.
+A: This is due to mipmapping and materials.
 I could make them sharper, but this will effectively break the way the materials are rendered.

 ## Credits
 [Aero_](https://github.com/AeroWidescreen) : Creator of NFSMW2012 HD Effects.